"Some of my best friends are sassy black people!"

 - Community: Invoked.
 One thing that gets Pierce out of his suicidal funk is that he has "a young African-American friend".
 Troy is in no way this trope, but it fits Pierce's racist world view to think he is.
 (This doubles as something of a Development Gag; there were plans for the two to have an Intergenerational Friendship, but it fell through because their actors didn't have much chemistry on or off the set.)

 - Dash & Lily: Boomer is the only African-American main character and the best friend to the white Dash.
 His role in the plot is to further Dash and Lily's flirtation (including dropping everything at work and sprinting off to find Dash in the middle of a rush).
 While there are other details about him (his tight-knit family is doing Christmas based on his chef aunt's food and he has struck up a friendship with Jeff the Elf), these happen largely offscreen.
 Lampshaded in the last episode when he scolds Dash for assuming Boomer has no life outside of him.
+He is seen going on a date with Sofia at the end though.

 - Inverted on ER.
 While Pratt was certainly this to Morris, Pratt was the more prominent character.